How To Display File Extension Names

 • Click the ‘Apply’ button and then ‘OK’ to close the Folder Options window.

-File extensions will now be shown for all file types.
+File extensions will now be shown for all filetypes.